Recurring Saturday Night Live characters and sketches introduced 1984–85: Nathan Thurm

 A shady lawyer, Thurm was a chain-smoker (often letting his cigarette burn to the point of becoming mostly ashes), quite paranoid, and constantly in denial about his paranoia.
 "I'm not being defensive.
 You're the one who's being defensive."
 When questioned, his response often included, "It's so funny to me that you would think..."
 He would break the fourth wall, looking into the camera and expressing his puzzlement at the questioner by asking, "Is it me, or is it him?
 It's him, right?"
 Other times, he would deny an accusation, then immediately reverse his position when the accuser reaffirmed the statement.
 "No, it isn't!" ("Yes it is.")
 "I know that!
 Why wouldn't I know that?
 I'm well aware of that!"
 Debuted November 17, 1984, and played by Martin Short.

 Perhaps the best known appearance of Thurm was in a 1984 SNL sketch that was a send-up of 60 Minutes.
 Harry Shearer played Mike Wallace, accusing Thurm of being involved in corporate corruption.
 Thurm of course denied everything and nervously tried to turn the tables on Wallace.

-Thurm was later reprised in 1990's The Earth Day Special as well as on Martin Short's short-lived talk show in 1999–2000.
+Thurm was later reprised in 1990's The Earth Day Special and 2005's Earth to America, as well as on Martin Short's short-lived talk show in 1999–2000.

 In his book I Must Say: My Life As A Humble Comedy Legend, Short revealed that the character was based on a makeup artist who worked at SNL.